nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 These represent multiple separate introductions from all over the world.
 Unlike the cases from the gathering, however, these introductory cases may not have been targeted for contact tracing and sampling; we can't say how extensively they have spread.
 <br><br>
-This gathering was only part of the story.
+Although we have more data available from the gathering, it only tells part of the story.
 <!-- There is no right side text -->